True and Living Church of Jesus Christ of Saints of the Last Days: Media coverage

-Terminology and relationship within the Latter Day Saint movement
+Terminology and place within the Latter Day Saint movement

 The term "Mormon fundamentalist" appears to have been coined in the 1940s by LDS Church apostle Mark E. Petersen.
 While Mormon fundamentalists, including members of TLC, call themselves "Mormon", the LDS Church considers the designation to apply only to its members and not to members of other sects of the Latter Day Saint movement.
 The LDS Church therefore claims that there is no such thing as a "Mormon fundamentalist", nor that there are any "Mormon sects".
 The LDS Church suggests that the correct term to describe these splinter groups is "polygamist sects".
 The LDS Church has repeatedly emphasized that it is not affiliated with Mormon fundamentalists.
 If members of the LDS Church are found to be engaging in polygamy, they are excommunicated.
+The TLC does practice polygamy.

 The TLC may also be distinguished from historical Mormon fundamentalism which traces priesthood lineage either through the 1886 Revelation (John W. Woolley line) or those who believe Benjamin F. Johnson's claims (the LeBaron family line).
 The TLC does teach that the 1886 revelation is legitimate and believes that (as stated in the revelation) John Taylor met with Joseph Smith and Jesus Christ.
 It has not been made clear how it doctrinally understands the existence of a resurrected Joseph Smith, since James Harmston was believed to be his reincarnation.

 The TLC is a re-restorationist movement in that it holds that the original keys passed down from Joseph Smith, the founder of the Latter Day Saint movement, were lost through apostasy and a re-restoration was necessary.